 If you're looking for a convenience store to buy snacks and drinks before going to the stadium, visit Cone & Steiner General at 135 S King St in the north of Lumen Field.
 For you to buy bulk groceries and home supplies, check out the warehouse store in this neighborhood named Costco Wholesale (costco.com).
 It is at 4401 4th Ave S. And if you're planning to change or add furniture, stop by Kasala SODO Outlet (kasala.com) at 1946 Occidental Ave S in the east of Glowforge Inc.

 And if you're looking for a place to dine or take away some food, visit some restaurants in Sodo.
 There's Paseo (Sandwich shop, paseo.com) at 1760 1st Ave S, Bistro Box Restaurant & Bar (bistroboxrestaurant.com) at 1521 1st Ave S #101, Slice Box Pizza (Pizza restaurant, sliceboxpizza.com) at 1727 1st Ave S, Pecos Pit Bar-B-Que (Barbecue restaurant, pecospit.com) at 2260 1st Ave S, SoDo Poke and More (Hawaiian restaurant, sodopoke.com) at 2420 1st Ave S, and more.
 Homes in the Sodo area have recently sold for between $455k and $852.8k.
-To see today's real estate listings in Sodo, Seattle, please click the link below.
+To see today's real estate listings in Sodo, Seattle, please click the link above.